Dollar sign: Encoding

-The dollar sign "$" has Unicode code point U+0024 (inherited from ASCII via Latin-1).
+The dollar sign "$" has ASCII and Unicode code point U+0024 (in Unicode's Latin-1 block inherited from ASCII).

 There are no separate encodings for one- and two-line variants.
 The choice is typeface-dependent, they are allographs.
 However, there are three other code points that originate from other East Asian standards: the Taiwanese small form variant, the CJK fullwidth form, and the Japanese emoji.
 The glyphs for these code points are typically larger or smaller than the primary code point, but the difference is mostly aesthetic or typographic, and the meanings of the symbols are the same.

 However, for usage as the special character in various computing applications (see following sections), U+0024 is typically the only code that is recognized.

 Support for the two-line variant varies.
 As of 2019, the Unicode standard considers the distinction between one- and two-bar dollar signs a stylistic distinction between fonts, and has no separate code point for the cifrão.
-The symbol is not in the October 2019 'pipeline', but appears to be under active consideration.
+The symbol is not in the October 2019 "pipeline", though it has been requested formally.